 Sigma allows a workbook, page or single element to be embedded.

-In the case of single elements and workbook pages, we need to manually adjust the copied url (at the time of this QuickStart).
-This will be automated in the near term in the Sigma UI.
+In the case of single elements and workbook pages, we need to adjust the copied url.

 Single Elements